poolup-devs/poolup_backend/README.md

 - [Docker](https://www.docker.com/)
 - [Visual Studio Code](https://code.visualstudio.com/)
-  - Extensions:
-    - ms-vscode-remote.vscode-remote-extensionpack
+  - Extension Pack: ms-vscode-remote.vscode-remote-extensionpack
-    - ms-vscode-remote.remote-wsl
-    - ms-vscode-remote.remote-ssh-edit
-    - ms-vscode-remote.remote-ssh
-    - ms-vscode-remote.remote-containers

 ### Environment Set Up

 - Open project folder in a [devcontainer](https://code.visualstudio.com/docs/remote/containers) by opening Visual Studio Code's command palette and executing `Remote-Containers: Open Folder in Container...`.
 For more information about our devcontainer look at .`devcontainer.json`
+- Initialize the Databse with `npm run docker-init_db`
 - Start the API with `npm run docker-dev`
 - Access the API at `http://localhost:3000`